Do I Need an ABN for a Working Holiday Visa? (2021 Update)

 If you are working with an ABN, keep in mind that normally, employers will not withhold tax from you as is the case with a TFN.
 This means you must make sure to save enough money to pay this tax at the end of the financial year (30 June).
 At this time, you must report your income to the ATO, who will add it up and assess tax.
 Read our easy guide on how you can lodge your individual tax return.

-Usually, income is taxed at 15% until you earn $37,000 or more.
+As of 2021, income is taxed at 15% until you earn $45,000 or more.
 However, if your employer is not registered with ATO as an employer of WHMs, you will pay the foreign resident tax rate of 32.5%.
 Australian resident taxpayers do not have to pay tax on the first $18,200 they earn.
 They then pay 19% until they earn $37,000.

 A final consideration is your entitlement to superannuation.
 While you work in Australia, your employer should be paying contributions to your superannuation fund for retirement.
 This becomes payable once you leave Australia.
 Read the ATO information to find out if you are eligible to receive Departing from Australia Superannuation Payments.